Yacht Charter Glossary

-Utter *bareboat* and some folks become giddy envisioning a bunch of naked people frolicking on board a yacht, sailing through paradise.
+Utter the word *bareboat* and some folks become positively giddy envisioning a bunch of naked people frolicking aboard a yacht, sailing through paradise.
 Ermmm, no!
-Public "bare" - ness is illegal in the BVI.
+Sorry but public nudity is illegal in the BVI.

-A bare boat yacht or more correctly, a "bareboat" is a sailboat or powerboat for hire without crew.
-Similar to, "car rental" versus "limousine service".
+A bare boat yacht ... or more correctly, a "bareboat" (one word) is a sailboat or powerboat for hire without crew.
+Think, "car rental" versus "limousine service".

-When bareboat charters began, "bare boat" simply meant "no extras".
-That is not appropriate today, as several modern bare boats have every extra one could imagine, including, microwave ovens, TV's, VCR's, DVD's, air conditioning, ice makers, blenders, etc. In addition, you may hire a captain, cook or both, effectively turning a bare boat into a "captain only" or "crewed yacht".
+When bareboat charters began, bareboat simply meant no extras, you got a "bare" boat.
+That is not appropriate today, as several modern bareboats have every extra one could imagine, including, microwave ovens, Mp3's, TV's, VCR's, DVD's, air conditioning, ice makers, blenders, etc. In addition, you may hire a captain, cook or both, effectively turning a bareboat into a "captain only" or "crewed yacht".

 Bareboat with crew OR crewed yacht - What's the difference?

-A bimini is a weather resistant fabric stretched over a stainless steel frame, fastened above the cockpit of a sailboat or flybridge of a power yacht which serves as a rain or sun shade.
-Bimini's are an absolute necessity for Caribbean sailing ... unless you have no concerns about sunburn or melanoma!
+A bimini is a weather resistant fabric (usually Sunbrella) stretched over a stainless steel frame and fastened above the cockpit or flybridge of a boat.
+It serves as a sun shade and a quasi rain shelter.
+Biminis are an absolute necessity for Caribbean sailing ... unless you have no concerns about sunburn and melanoma!

 Note: Bimini is also a Bahamian island!